Dissipative Cylindrical Collapse of Charged Anisotropic Fluid: Introduction

-In this paper, we have extended the work done by Sharif and Abbas \cite{SA1} and Sharif and Fatima \cite{SF} and have examined the effect of charge, heat flow, radiation and shear viscosity on the gravitational collapse of a cylindrical column of anisotropic fluid.
-We have formulated the field equations for the source and have employed the Darmois junction condition for the smooth matching of the interior non-static cylindrically symmetric space-time and the exterior anisotropic, viscous, charged, cylindrically symmetric space-time at the boundary $\Sigma$, to derive a few results.
-The paper is organized as follows: In the next section, we describe the gravitational source along with the corresponding physical parameters like the expansion scalar, acceleration, shear tensor and the Einstein-Maxwell field equations.
-In section III, the exterior metric and the junction conditions are given.
-The results, including the dynamical equations and the solutions are presented in section IV.
-The summary of this whole exercise is given in section V.
+In this work, we have have examined the effect of charge, heat flow, radiation and shear viscosity on the gravitational collapse of a cylindrical column of fluid, which is locally anisotropic.
+Local anisotropy is relevant for the description of relativistic compact objects and viscous effects are important in the formation of neutron stars.
+The result of Raychaudhuri and De, that the shear cannot vanish in the evolution of irrotational charged dust, underlies the importance of shear in the collapse of charged fluids.
+After describing the gravitational source along with the corresponding physical parameters like the expansion scalar, acceleration, shear tensor and the Einstein-Maxwell field equations in the next section, we discuss the junction conditions for the exterior Vaidya metric in presence of charge in the retarded time coordinate in section III.
+Subsequently the dynamical equations and the solutions in presence of shear are derived in section IV.
+The summary of this whole exercise is presented in section V.